GJZwiers/One-Zero-Code/programming.md

 **Types** are there so the computer understands how to operate on different data.
 For example, adding two numbers together is different than adding two text sentences together.
 Furthermore, types differ in how much memory space they take.

 The **value** a variable can have is closely linked to its type.
 A numeric value might be `2` or `1991`.
 A text value might be `"Hello"` or `"2"`.
-Notice something peculiar?
+Do you notice anything peculiar?
 The numbers are written down as is but the text is enclosed in quotes.
 That is because the numbers are of the _integer_ type while text is of type _string_.
 Why does this matter?
 Let's say we have a variable with the value `"2"`.
 Although it is a number, its type is not, and computers can only do calculations with numeric types.
 The value needs to change type which in programming is called **casting**.
 Some languages will automatically cast strings to integers in calculations but in others you will have to explicitly tell the program to do so.

-Languages differ in how flexible they are in changing variable value and type. in **statically typed** languages a variable's type cannot change after it has been declared. **dynamically typed** languages, on the other hand, allow this by default.
+Languages differ in how flexible they are in changing variable value and type.
+In **statically typed** languages a variable's type cannot change after it has been declared. **Dynamically typed** languages, on the other hand, allow this by default.
 Both approaches have pros and cons.
-Dynamic typing is more forgivable and generally allows a programmer to code faster, but static typing offer higher performance of running programs.
+Dynamic typing is more forgivable and generally allows a programmer to code faster, but static typing offer higher performance and are less error-prone.

-Sometimes a variable's value should not change, in which case it is called a **constant**.
+Sometimes a variable's value should not change in which case it is called a **constant**.
 Programming languages tend to write constants in capital casing.

 ### Declaring a Variable